javierclavijo/TandemCloneBackend/devlog.md

 Edit 2: it was a bit confusing, but I made it.
 I had to save the user and its related objects directly in the view, as using the user serializer was too confusing.
 Sadly, I wasted too much time on it.

+`07/03/2022`

+I have to upload the devlog from last Friday, but anyway I was unable to advance a lot.
+I spent a lot of time trying to write the user update controllers, and I finally discovered the existence of the partial_update endpoint in Django Rest's ModelViewSet.
+But I still wanted to somehow filter the request data to avoid users updating restricted attributes, and DRF's Request object forbid me from modifying the request object.
+I'll give it another try.

+Edit: well, it wasn't that hard in the end, I just filtered through